 - Bottom Paint: Apply a hard modified epoxy bottom paint with not too high a load of copper.
 Sea Hawk Sharkskin hard paint is a great choice!
 The epoxy primer will insulate the copper bottom paint from the metal of the props and running gear (remember the battery effect!)
 If you are concerned about electrolysis or already have some issues, then you should use a copper free bottom paint.
 The only true metal free bottom paint that we found and that still is effective in preventing growth is Sea Hawk Smart Solution.
 Either way, be sure to apply the first coat of bottom paint the same day as the 2nd coat of epoxy primer.
 If you don’t, it will not stick!

 Disadvantages: Trouble staying on, ineffective antifouling performance, electrolysis concerns if copper based, Environmental Variables (sand, running aground).

 There are a few aerosol spray systems that can be used, but these are generally ineffective for props and running gear, and are reserved for outdrive applications.
 These include Interlux Trilux 33 and Primocon, Pettit Alumaspray and Prop Coat Barnacle Barrier, and the Sea Hawk Premium Outdrive Kit that contains Smart Solution (brush on Pint) and Barnacle Blocker.
-Our advise is to save your money before applying these to props and running gear.
+Our advice is to save your money before applying these to props and running gear.

 Note: Propspeed™ is a registered trademark of Oceanmax.
 Bottom Paint Store is not affiliated with Propspeed or Oceanmax in anyway.
 Above Propspeed prices and PropGlide Prices are based on internet web search October 2016 .